 For those wondering how to bet on the Olympics in Canada, we have the very best online sports betting providers displaying some excellent Olympics betting markets.
 While we cannot be sure how things will turn out in Japan, the betting odds at these bookmakers are certainly a good indication.

 Canadian athletes are in with a chance of doing well in sports like Basketball and Judo, as well as a number of other top sports.
-The Olympics sports betting odds were last updated on July 12, 2021:
+The Olympics sports betting odds will be available closer to the next Olympic Games.
+The odds were last updated on May 23, 2022:

 The Olympics features the world’s greatest athletes, competing at the highest level for the big prizes.
 While some of those sports events may be really unpopular, during the Olympics they garner a lot of attention from sports fans the world over.
 But, understanding how to bet on the Olympic games is no easy feat, so we’ll help our readers to take the right steps.